Older man looking at camera

 Sheakley Center for Youth: operated by Lighthouse, this 36-bed shelter is for young men and women aged 18-24.
 The Center has health care professionals on site to help residents with medication management, health education, first aid, connection to resources, and therapeutic one-on-one support during times of stress.

 David and Rebecca Barron Center for Men: operated by Shelterhouse, this 150-bed facility for men (which also offers expanded winter capacity for both men and women) includes a state-of-the-art medical facility within the shelter.
-The clinic is fully staffed five days a week with a nurse practitioner and medical doctor.
+A nurse practitioner and a doctor are at the clinic five days a week.
 Also, Shelterhouse also offers recovery services and mental health services.

-Esther Marie Hatton Center for Women: operated by Shelterhouse, this 75-bed facility for women offers a fully functioning medical clinic, meeting the specific needs of women.
-Special attention given to women who present in the clinic and are pregnant.
+Esther Marie Hatton Center for Women: operated by Shelterhouse, this 60-bed facility for women offers a fully functioning medical clinic, meeting the specific needs of women.
+Pregnant women receive special attention.
 In addition, Shelterhouse also offers recovery services and mental health services.

 Parkway Center: operated by Talbert House, this 51-bed facility provides transitional housing for homeless men and women.
 And it offers substance use treatment and case management.
 Also mental health and substance use disorder treatment providers and a nurse practitioner are on site regularly.